 At least 281 sites were checked multiple times over the 3 years, 146 sites on the Brue catchment and 135 sites on the Tone.
 Fresh spraint was collected from 79 sites on the Tone and 94 sites on the Brue, a total of 173 sites.
 33 patches on the Tone, 26 on the Brue and Axe and 4 on the Blackdowns.

-The map below illustrates the coverage achieved by everyone.
+The map below, produced by the Somerset Otter Group, illustrates the coverage achieved by everyone.
 The darker dots are where multiple samples were obtained through the years.
 Six sites had double figure samples, 4 sites on the Tone and 2 sites on the Brue.

 Thank you to everyone who took part.